fkarg/fkarg.github.io/staged/ego-enemy.md

 Fulfilling our own standards fills us with pride and self-respect.
 With ego, effort is not enough - it needs recognition and compensation for effort.
-But you will be unappreciated, sabotaged, and will experience failures.
-We can't let externals determine the worth of something.
-It's on us.
-Doing the work is enough.
+But you will be unappreciated, sabotaged, and experience failures.
+We can't let externals determine the worth of something - it is on us.
+Doing the work is enough - _has to be_ enough.

 Every truly successful person has hit rock bottom at some point prior to success.
 Reality clashed with their unsuspecting grand expectations.
 Often, ego